Should religious Jews be careful to have neat and clean homes?

 And they kept him for longer than two weeks however.
 He remained.
 They didn’t put him out on the street.
 For nothing by the way; nobody paid them anything.
 And finally another Jew, a Williamsburger Jew, took him in hand and took him into his home, and he found him a job, and a place to eat for Shabbos.
 And for years he suffered from him.
 He suffered from him; he wasn’t an easy fellow, this ba’al teshuva.

-And so these are the people whose homes are not “neat and clean” enough?!
+And so these are the people whose homes are not “neat and clean” enough for you?
 At least you can get into their homes!
 Their homes are sanctuaries!
 If you want a neat and clean home, I’ll tell you what you should do.
 Try coming without money to, let’s say, Scarsdale.
 Spend your last nickel on car fare to Scarsdale and show up there at nine-thirty at night or ten o’clock at night.
-And knock on doors.
+And start knocking on doors.
 And say, “I have no money.
 Can you give me some food and a place to sleep?”
 Now, I’m sure that the Scarsdale homes are fancy.
 There might be maids too.
 But they won’t even open the door to you.
 They might even call the police.

 TAPE # 132